binhduong85/decentralized-media-server/README.md

 SDK: `eyJhbGciOiJIUzI1NiJ9.eyJyb29tIjoiZGVtbyIsInBlZXIiOm51bGwsInByb3RvY29sIjoiV2VicnRjIiwicHVibGlzaCI6dHJ1ZSwic3Vic2NyaWJlIjp0cnVlLCJ0cyI6MTcwMzc1MjM1NTI2NH0.llwwbSwVTsyFgL_jYCdoPNVdOiC2jbtNb4uxxE-PU7A`

-Or create with token-generate api
+Or create with token-generated api

 ```
 atm0s-media-server --http-port 3100 token-generate
 ```

-After that access http://localhost:3100/ui/ to create token by your self, deault cluster token is `insecure`
+After that, you can access http://localhost:3100/ui/ to create a token by yourself.
+The default cluster token is `insecure`

 ### Start a webrtc node only

-For simple testing, we can start single node which support Webrtc for testing with Whip and Whep
+For simple testing, we can start a single node which supports Webrtc for testing with Whip and Whep

 ```
 atm0s-media-server --http-port 3200 webrtc
 ```

-After that we can access `http://localhost:3000/samples` to see all embeded samples
+After that, we can access `http://localhost:3000/samples` to see all embedded samples

 ### Start entire cluster